The background check includes a Motor Vehicle Report (MVR) review as well as a criminal background check. There is no credit check involved.

 Background checks are performed by Checkr, Inc., a third-party background check provider that is accredited by the Professional Background Screening Association.

-To give rides or make deliveries using the Uber app you must hold a valid U.S. driver's license and have a minimum of one year of licensed driving experience in the U.S. Three years of U.S. driving experience is required to give rides if you are under 23 years old.
+To give rides or make deliveries using the Uber app you must hold a valid U.S. driver’s license and have a minimum of one year of licensed driving experience in the U.S. Three years of U.S. driving experience is required to give rides if you are 24 and under, and one year is required if you are 25 or older.

 Your driver’s license must be active and free of disqualifying restrictions.
 Major driving violations or a recent history of multiple minor driving violations, including but not limited to no-fault accidents, may result in disqualification.